soupi/strema-mirror/README.md

 > logos adapted from “Rad Pack – 80’s Theme” Wallpapers by Nate Wren (CC BY-NC 4.0)

 This project is streamed on [twitch.tv/suppipi](https://twitch.tv/suppipi).
-More information in this [blog post](https://gilmi.me/blog/post/2021/02/11/strema-streaming).
+For more information visit the [webpage](https://gilmi.gitlab.io/strema).

 ## Build and run